RaffaeleLeo/Avalanche-Predictor-2/README.md

   <img width="684" src="https://github.com/user-attachments/assets/50ffd9ba-cacf-4142-8f80-83494590a10e" alt="Cosine similarity output">
 </p>

+#### 3. Structured Input Classifier (Spark-Based)
+Built a PySpark pipeline to classify avalanche danger levels based on structured features like elevation, slope aspect, snow type, slope size, and region.

+Trained a Random Forest classifier using historical CAIC data and Spark MLlib.

+Deployed as a command-line interface that prompts the user for their route conditions and outputs a predicted avalanche danger level.

 ---

 ### New: Backcountry Assistant
-A natural-language interface for backcountry skiers.
+An AI-powered assistant for backcountry skiers that transforms freeform trip descriptions into actionable avalanche safety guidance.

+Users describe their planned route (e.g., “West-facing slope near Vail, sunny and cold”), and the assistant:
-This assistant takes a user’s trip description (e.g., “South-facing slope near Vail, slushy conditions”), finds the five most similar avalanche reports from the CAIC dataset, and then:
+- Finds the five most similar historical avalanche reports using **OpenAI embeddings**

-Predicts a danger level (D1–D5) based on historical severity data
+- ⚠Predicts a **danger level** (D1–D5) based on past severity

-Generates a safety advisory using an LLM (gpt-4o-mini) that summarizes what to look out for based on those past events

-It leverages OpenAI embeddings for similarity search and combines it with LLM-powered summarization for a skier-facing output.
+- Uses **GPT-4o-mini** to generate personalized advice on what to watch out for

 ### Run the assistant